CodingWonders/win11minst/relnotes.md

     > Support for other file types is planned in the future, such as exporting to a HTML file, or to an Excel spreadsheet

 - When updates are detected, the message is less vague
+- Refactored some code (it still works, though)

 #### **Removed/stripped down features**